bioconda/bioconda-utils/docs/source/developer/bulk.rst

   which is often much easier to use (for example, Chrome shows occurrences of search term throughout the document in the scrollbar, which makes digging for the actual error a lot easier).

+- You may see a lot of output for Python packages in particular.
+This is because for bioconda-utils to figure out whether it needs to build the package, it needs to know what the hash is for the package.
+This in turn requires figuring out all the dependencies to see which of them are pinned and then using those to calculate a hash.
+So it may appear that it's doing a lot of work for packages that don't need to be rebuilt, but this is expected.